JuliaCon/JuliaLangSurvey/SurveyForm.md

 - [ ] Insufficient documentation
 - [ ] There are not enough teaching and learning resources available online
 - [ ] There are too many things I don’t know how to do in Julia
-- [ ] I have more experience with another language
 - [ ] I am more comfortable in another language
 - [ ] Julia community is not active enough
 - [ ] Julia community is too closed and not welcoming enough
 - [ ] Julia community is not diverse enough
 - [ ] Don’t like learning a new language
+- [ ] I feel that the Julia developer team does not communicate its plans or intentions clearly enough
+- [ ] The Julia community is too conservative and too reluctant to make useful changes to the language
+- [ ] The Julia community makes language changes too readily without due consideration
-- [ ] I prefer exploring other languages
+- [ ] I feel uncomfortable sharing my opinions with the community
 - [ ] None, there are no non-technical aspects or features I dislike about Julia DO NOT ROTATE
 - [ ] Don’t know    DO NOT ROTATE